comicfans/comicfans.github.io/_posts/2023-06-20-migrate-clearcase-to-svn.md

 3. clearcase don't force overall file in one branch/tag, every file evolute independently, although svn have global version, but branches is just dir under branches dir,
-   different dir can have their own history (as long as you don't treat their root as overall dir) so clearcase per-branch history can be placed under some old_migrate dir, so these old clearcase branches ( which only contains history of part of files) won't confuse user
+   different dir can have their own history (as long as you don't treat their root as overall dir) so clearcase per-branch history can be placed under some old_migrate dir, these old clearcase branches ( which only contains history of part of files) won't confuse user

 I've also considered git conversion, but for two reasons I don't take this approach

-1. git don't have permission control, any user can access repository can view all contents, but svn allow user authorization and permission control. our company needs permission control
+1. git don't have permission control, any user can access repository can view all contents, while svn allow user authorization and permission control.
+Our company needs permission control

 2. clearcase branch can be mapped to git branches too, (as long as you always start empty branch and only contain files within this branch)